4 Min Read

 Hi my name is Scott.
 I recently moved in with my fiancée.
 But I think she can be my common law wife?
 She has two older kids of her first marriage.
 15 year old son and a 19 year old daughter.
 She has a strong temper.
 It's very hard to adjust since I never had kids of my own.
 I am planning to have my first child with her though.
 Anyway, we both have hurt each other emotionally and sometimes physically.
 When we fight it's all about insults.
 I am the one who always apologizes, but she keeps fighting, insults, orders me around.
 She gets anxiety attacks when she fights.
 My problem was that I tried to stop her leaving the house.
 That's when she gets violent and throws things at the floor, uses anything to hit me, injures me.
 When we don't fight it's great.
 I want this relationship to work.
 We just got a new house, I got her a vehicle, some furniture.
 I have her very spoiled.
 I can't say no to anything she wants." - Scott

-So how many signs of an abusive relationship did you find?
+So how many signs of abuse did you find in their relationship?

 Here are the abusive relationship signs I see in Scott's relationship and why:

-- "We both hurt each other emotionally and sometimes physically" -- Abuse is not always one sided or just physical
+- "We both hurt each other emotionally and sometimes physically" -- Abuse is not always one sided or just physical.
+Emotional abuse, verbal abuse, and psychological abuse are more typical and harder to recognize.

-- "I am the one who always apologizes" -- Abusive relationships typically have one person who seeks to keep the peace; one of the ways to try to do this is to over apologize
+- "I am the one who always apologizes" -- Abusive relationships typically have one person who seeks to keep the peace.
+One of the ways to try to do this is to over-apologize.
+This can also occur because of manipulation by the other partner, which can be part of an abusive pattern.

-- "She keeps fighting" -- Abusers almost always won't stop until they win
+- "She keeps fighting" -- Abusers almost always continue until they win.

-- "She gets violent and throws things at the floor" -- Physical aggression isn't a requirement for a relationship to be abusive, but it often occurs
+- "She gets violent and throws things at the floor" -- Aggression isn't a requirement for a relationship to be abusive, but it often occurs.

-- "When we don't fight it's great" -- People in relationships with abuse often tell themselves that the relationship is really good despite the level of abuse
+- "When we don't fight it's great" -- People in relationships with abuse often tell themselves the relationship is really good despite the level of abuse.
+This is one of the ways they justify staying in an unhealthy relationship.

-- "I want this relationship to work" -- There can be desperation, not just desire, to hold on to the relationship
+- "I want this relationship to work" -- There can be desperation, not just desire, to hold on to the relationship.
+This can come from a fear of being alone.

 - "I can't say no to anything she wants" -- Being controlled is a sure sign of an abusive relationship.

-Scott is like a lot of people in relationships with abuse, they know something's not right, but they're not quite sure what, and they either have no idea they're in an abusive relationship, or no idea how bad the abuse really is.
+Scott is like a lot of people in relationships with abuse, he knows something's not right, but he’s not quite sure what.
+Many either have no idea they're in an abusive relationship or how bad the abuse really is.
 It's also important to note that men can be just as likely to be the victim of abuse, like Scott, as they can be to be the abuser.

 Looking for More?
 Check Out These Articles